loadingio/easing-fit/README.md

 # easing-fit

-Fit any easing function with keyframes and cubic-bezier timinf function.
+Fit any easing function with keyframes and cubic-bezier timing function.

 For example, assume we have an equation for a bouncing ball's height: